Wait... Where Are All the Black Friday 2019 Deals?

 Cut Back on the Coffee

-Making coffee at home will get you your caffeine fix at a much more reasonable cost.
+Making coffee at home will get you your caffeine fix at a more reasonable price.
 (Our advice: Skip the Keurig and do it yourself for coffee that's both better and cheaper.)
 And if you can't cut it out entirely, dropping your Starbucks visits to once or twice a week will help, too.

 Potential Savings: $51 to $85 a month for a daily latte drinker